sourcerer-mike/wp-theme/README.md

 Minor Features
 --------------

+Quick start by just (un-)commenting single code-lines to enable or disable things:

 - Sticky footer if you want it.
 - Arrange default branding and header image.
 - Multiple Designs for Main Navigation.